Hot Tubs For Sale

 What do I need to do to prepare the area for the hot tub?

 You need a level surface.
 This surface has to be firm and solid to prevent uneven settling that can damage the hot tub.
-Most hot tub warranties require a 4″ reinforced concrete pad, but not Arctic.
+Most hot tub warranties require a reinforced concrete pad, but not Arctic.
 With an Arctic spa, the base preparation is quite simple.
 You just need to be sure that the site is sufficiently firm and level.
 Our hot tubs have a fiberglass “Forever Floor” that gives you the option of placing the spa on the lawn or even right on the ground.

 Popular options for Arctic hot tubs include pavers, sidewalk blocks, timbers, washed rock, and commercial spa pads.

 Can I put my hot tub on my deck?
 Could I sink it in my deck?